I recently published a short story. You can find it on Amazon, combined with other short stories by various writers.

 The article reported a mother who drove her van full of kids into the Atlantic ocean.
 So I took the perspective of a life guard and fictionalized the story.
 Then I saturated it with the question of how valuable is a human life?
 I’ve never written a story with such determination.
 It was almost as if the story was telling itself, coaxing my fingers to type it out.

 How did I get it published?
 I follow a blogger named Ethan Renoe.
 What drew me to his work was an article on singleness he wrote in Relevant Magazine.
 I guess I was surprised to see a man writing on singleness.
-What?
-I thought singleness was a topic only women wrote about, me included.
+Yeah I know; I thought singleness was a topic only women wrote about, me included?

-So I became a regular reader of Ethan’s blog and one day he asked people to contribute to his anthology.
+So I became a regular reader of Ethan’s blog and one day he asked his readers to contribute to his anthology.